 It also read 7.30am when I woke up.
 I looked closer.
 My clever multi-function watch was displaying my alarm time, not the real time.
 I pressed buttons in a panic then looked behind the bar for the more reliable source – the clock that determined when Happy Hour started and ended.
 9.10am.
 Arggghhhh.
 I deserted my pancake remnants and fled to my cabin for my bag.
 The bus would surely still be there.
 The buses in Guatemala never leave on time, right?
 Wrong.
 The actual rule is that buses never leave on time…except when you’re running late.
 I watched as a trail of dust from the bus disappeared beyond a distant bend and slumped onto my backpack.
 I’d made plans for Tikal, I had to get there that day.
 There was nothing else for it.
 I had to take the chicken buses.

 Now, don’t get me wrong, there is nothing like getting close to local life, but with the painful 16 hour chicken bus jaunt from Costa Rica’s Nicoya Peninsula to Nicaragua still fresh in my mind, I wasn’t thrilled at the prospect of another minimum 10 hour event on plastic sweat-inducing seats with my knees around my ears (which says something about the confined spaces given my 5ft height).
-Yet the conditions aren’t the most frustrating part of this mode of transport.
-It’s the lack of any real timetable.

-In the absence of the minibus I knew I’d have to take two buses to Flores, changing in the not especially alluring market town of Coban.
+In the absence of the minibus, I knew I’d have to take two buses to Flores, changing in the not especially alluring market town of Coban.
 The first bus ride worked out well.
 I waited less than an hour on the dusty road, keeping my eyes peeled – there are few official stops on this route, it’s a case of spy the bus and wave with fury and, if necessary, haul yourself in front of it, to make it stop.
 Thankfully, a casual arm wave worked on this occasion, and taking pity on the weary looking traveller, I was give a spot in the bus (sat on the roof was the other option).

 I reached Coban and having learned the hard way that my own internal GPS is defective, I asked a Guatemalan man who kindly walked me from the local bus station to the long distance one.
 Alive with roaming cattle, bustling comidas (food shacks), hawking traders and pumped with pre-1980s, un-regulated exhaust-fumes, I got down to the business of negotiating some wheels to Flores.

-The upside of being a sole female traveller clearly away from her native homeland, it didn’t take long to be set upon by ticket touts more than happy to relieve me of my tourist dollars.
+The upside of being a solo female traveller clearly away from her native homeland, it didn’t take long to be set upon by ticket touts more than happy to relieve me of my tourist dollars.
 I was equally relieved.
 I could get direct to Flores and that day.
 Without the exchange of any money or ticket, the bus tout pointed to a step out front of one of the comidas and told me to wait.
 He’d be back with a bus by 2pm (which meant 3pm in Guatemala time).
 It was 11am.
 What else could I do?
 I bought some chicken and rice, took my spot on the step and waited.

 At 3:30pm, my faith dwindling with each passing minute, my chariot arrived.
 I said goodbye to my new founds friends (a local mother and her daughter, the owners of the comida, three dogs and a cow) and hopped on board.
 The situation was promising.
 There was a fan and proper seats in the bus, though my rucksack was relegated to a rooftop spot, not uncommon in Central America.
 There was also another hour wait.
 The bus wasn’t leaving until it was full and I was the only passenger.